 Dissertation

 After advancement to candidacy, the HSR PhD student must complete an approved dissertation.
 The student must seek and obtain the approval of the HSR PhD Program Director on the selection of his/her Dissertation Chair and committee members.
 The committee must have at least three members, each of which must be a full-time member of the graduate faculty.
 The Chair must hold an appointment in the Department of Health Administration and Policy (HAP) and be approved by the Program Director.
-The second member of the dissertation committee must be a member of either the HAP Department or the College of Health and Human Services, and the third member of the committee must be from the College or other academic unit at George Mason University.
+The second member of the dissertation committee may be a member of either the HAP Department or the College of Health and Human Services (CHHS), and the third member of the committee may be from CHHS, other academic unit at George Mason University, or from outside of Mason.
 A fourth member of the committee may be appointed, from another academic unit or from outside Mason, with the approval of the Program Director.

-Within six months of passing the comprehensive examinations, the student must submit a draft dissertation proposal to the Dissertation Chair and committee.
+Within twelve months of passing the comprehensive examinations, the student must submit a draft of the dissertation proposal to the Dissertation Chair and committee.
 The proposal shall describe the proposed research as directed by the Chair and Committee.
-Failure to submit the proposal in a timely manner is grounds for academic probation.
 The proposal must provide a detailed literature review that provides the context and rationale for the research objectives, state the dissertation objective(s), and describe the proposed study design and analytic methods.
-The proposal must address the feasibility of completing the dissertation research and state the chair and members of the student's dissertation committee (with signatures or other appropriate documentation through e-mail) and include a short rationale for the inclusion of each member.
 An oral proposal defense must be scheduled with dissertation committee members who have agreed to serve.
 During the oral proposal defense, the student will describe their proposed research and address questions by the committee members.
 At the oral defense, the Dissertation Committee determines approval or disapproval of the proposal.
 Committee disapproval is accompanied by written recommendations for improving the proposed research with expectations for resubmission.